 III.
 Provisions concerning sizing

-Sizing of dried ripe papayas is optional in all classes, however, when sized; size is determined by diameter of the widest part.
-Uniformity in size is optional in all classes.
+Sizing and uniformity in size of dried ripe papayas is optional in all classes; however, when sized, size is determined by diameter of the widest part.

 IV.
 Provisions concerning tolerances

-Tolerances in respect of quality and size shall be allowed in each package or in each lot for produce not satisfying the requirements of the class indicated.
+At all marketing stages, tolerances in respect of quality and size shall be allowed in each package or in each lot for produce not satisfying the requirements of the class indicated.

-[A. Quality tolerances]
+A. Quality tolerances